Nirmala Wadhwani

-Nirmla Wadhwani is a politician from Gujarat and was minister for Women and Child Development in Vijay Rupani's cabinet.
-She represented Naroda in the Gujarat Legislative Assembly.
+Nirmla Wadhwani is an Indian politician from Gujarat.
+She has served as the Minister for Women and Child Development, in the cabinet of chief minister Vijay Rupani.
+She was previously a physician with specialization in Obstetrics and Gynaecology.

-Biography
+Early life

 Wadhwani is of Sindhi heritage.
+She earned a diploma in sonography from Croatia.

+Work

-She was previously a physician with specialization in Obstetrics and Gynaecology.
-She had done a diploma in sonography from Croatia and has been the President of Ahmedabad Medical Association's Ladies Wing.
-She is affiliated to the Bharatiya Janata Party (BJP) and is a member of its executive committee in Gujarat.
+She was the President of Ahmedabad Medical Association's Ladies Wing.
+She is from the Bharatiya Janata Party (BJP).
 As a member of the Gujarat Legislative Assembly, she has served on the committees on ICDS, PC-PNDT, Shala Arogya and MLA Quarters.
 She won the 2012 Gujarat Legislative Assembly election from Naroda.
-In August 2016, she was appointed Gujarat's Minister for Women and Child Development, the only female member in the cabinet of chief minister Vijay Rupani.
+In August 2016, she was appointed as Gujarat's Minister for Women and Child Development, in the cabinet of chief minister Vijay Rupani.

+Controversy

-In February 2017 session of the Gujarat Legislative Assembly, a debate on the issue of farmer's suicide turned into a scuffle and Wadhwani was injured.
+In February 2017 session of the Gujarat Legislative Assembly, a debate on the issue of farmer's suicide turned into a scuffle, during which Wadhwani was injured.
 She accused a few MLA's of the Indian National Congress for injuring her arm.
-The BJP has not included her name in its official list of candidates for 2017 Gujarat Legislative Assembly election.
+Following the incident, her name was not included in the Bharatiya Janata Party's (BJP) official list of candidates for the 2017 Gujarat Legislative Assembly election.